aminsaedi/telegramandroidtvremote/README.md

 ## Overview

 This is a Go project that allows you to control your Android TV using a Telegram bot.
-With this bot, you can control your Chromcast / TV just as you do it with its remote control!
+With this bot, you can control your Chromecast / TV just as you do it with its remote control!

 ## Getting Started